Skip to main content

 Maximum amortization period

-As of March 2020, the maximum amortization period on all CMHC-insured homes is 25 years.
-This became the law in June 2012, when the federal government announced the maximum amortization period on CMHC-insured homes would be reduced from 30 to 25 years.
+The maximum amortization period on all CMHC-insured home purchases made by a non-first-time home buyer is 25 years.
+The 25-year maximum became the law in June 2012, when the federal government announced the maximum amortization period on CMHC-insured homes would be reduced from 30 to 25 years.
 CMHC insurance is required on all home purchases with a down payment of 20% or less.
 Therefore, if you are putting more than 20% down on your purchase, some lenders may accept an amortization period of greater than 30 years.

 Prior to this, on March 18th 2011, the maximum amortization on CMHC-insured mortgages was reduced from 35 to 30 years.